markpuerto/landchecker/README.md

 - index (/lgas)

 For pagination, by default it returns 10 results per page.
 Page is set to 1 if nothing is set.
 In the JSON object, a pagination object is added to help navigate with the urls for next and previous pages.

+##### Disclaimer

+The following are not added and not part of the exam but can be added if needed:
+- Testing
+- Authentication